quarkusio/quarkus-super-heroes/rest-fights/README.md

 The contracts are committed into the provider's version control simply for easy of use and reproducibility.

+Additionally, the [Pact contract](src/test/resources/pacts/ui-super-heroes-rest-fights.json) is committed into this application's source tree inside the [`src/test/resources/pacts` directory](src/test/resources/pacts).

-Additionally, Pact consumer contract tests don't currently work with Quarkus dev mode and continuous testing.
+Pact tests don't currently work with Quarkus dev mode and continuous testing.
 Therefore, the consumer contract tests ([`HeroConsumerContractTests.java`](src/test/java/io/quarkus/sample/superheroes/fight/client/HeroConsumerContractTests.java) & [`VillainConsumerContractTests.java`](src/test/java/io/quarkus/sample/superheroes/fight/client/VillainConsumerContractTests.java)) are only executed if the `-DrunConsumerContractTests=true` flag is passed.
+The [contract verification tests](src/test/java/io/quarkus/sample/superheroes/fight/ContractVerificationTests.java) are only executed if the `-DrunContractVerificationTests=true` flag is passed.
 You could do this when running `./mvnw test`, `./mvnw verify`, or `./mvnw package`.

-The consumer contract tests **ARE** executed during this project's CI/CD processes.
+The consumer contract tests and provider verification tests **ARE** executed during this project's CI/CD processes.
 They run against any pull requests and any commits back to the `main` branch.

 There is a [Quarkus Pact extension](https://github.com/quarkiverse/quarkus-pact) under development aiming to make integration with Pact simple and easy.
 It will be integrated with this project once it becomes available.